View of Early Printed Books on shelves in stacks in strong room number seven; Wellcome Institute Library. CC-A-4.0I. Source: Wikimedia Commons

 The Gumberg Library provides access to a number of collections of electronic reference books, comprised of encyclopedias, dictionaries, handbooks, etc. on all subjects.
 In some collections, all works can be searched at once, which means you do not have to have a particular reference book in mind before you start.

 If you are interested in researching a current events topic, the database below is great for providing background information:

-If you need to find background information on an author, this is a great database to use:
+If you need to find background information on an author or other literary topic, these are great databases to use:

 To access one of these collections, just click on a link above.
 If you are accessing these collections from home, you will need to enter your MultiPass username and password to get to them.

 Using Wikipedia is an easy and convenient way to begin find background information.
 But be aware that there are two serious flaws with Wikipedia.
 The first is that anyone can write articles for it.
 You do not have to be an expert on a subject.
 The second is that anyone can edit the articles.
 Again, you do not have to be an expert on the subject.
 These two points cause concerns as to the accuracy and authority of what you read there.
 Because of these problems, gain what background information you can from Wikipedia articles, but do not use them as sources for academic writing.

 Published by Oxford University Press.
 While the works in this series are not reference works, these very short books (around 120 pages each) provide basic, no-fluff introductions to hundreds of subjects.
 Check the tables of contents and indexes to find the sections of the books most relevant to your research.
 You can also keyword search them.

 To see all the Very Short Introductions, click the image directly above